sendgrid/docs/content/docs/ui/managing-contacts/create-and-manage-contacts.md

 ### Create a signup form

 You can use [Signup Forms](https://mc.sendgrid.com/forms/signup) to capture new contacts and add them directly to Marketing Campaigns.
-Signup Forms can be shared using a link or embedded directly into your website, making them a great way to grow your lists by engaging customers wherever they are.
-You can create as many as 15 Signup Forms to capture your audience in the ways that are best suited to your business needs.
+You can embed your forms directly into webpages using an [\<iframe\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).
+Forms can also be shared using a Twilio SendGrid-hosted link, making them a great way to grow your lists by engaging customers wherever they are.
+You can create as many as 15 Signup Forms, allowing you to deploy lists and segment contacts in the ways that best suite your business needs.

 <call-out>